-I write poetry, novels, novellas and short stories and am currently seeking an agent.
-See the latest updates regarding my published works below.
+I am currently seeking an agent for my first novel, Further Down the Vine.
+For the latest updates regarding my published works, see below.

 First Runner-up in The Oxford Research Centre for the Humanities (TORCH)’s Short Story Competition